Computing Policies That Account For The Effects Of Human Agent Uncertainty During Execution In Markov Decision Processes: Policy Computation For POMDP-HUE

-SAPI is effective in quickly finding a good policy, but if one wanted the optimal policy, the following branch and bound approach can be used.
-This branch-and-bound searches in policy space by choosing an action for each state (each level) in the policy search tree.
+HAPI is effective in quickly finding a good policy.
+However, if one wanted the optimal policy, then the following branch and bound approach --which we will refer to as H-B\&B can be used for smaller state spaces.
+It can also be used to bound the suboptimality of the policy found by HAPI, which can be used to decide if further iterations of HAPI could be worthwhile or not.

+This branch-and-bound searches in policy space by choosing an action for a state at each level in the search tree.
 We assume the reader is familiar with the basics of branch and bound \cite{brusco2005branch}.
 At any given point in the policy search, only a partial policy is defined.
 We need a lowerbound, and an upperbound to determine if the node in the search tree should be expanded.
-We use the lowerbound output by SAPI.
-This idea of using hill climbing for the lowerbound was used in \cite{littman1994memoryless} as well.

-We still need an upperbound that accounts for the non-policy action.
-To compute this, we use an MDP relaxation of the problem for a given partial policy by assuming full state observability for the remainder of the undefined policy space.
-We call this a ``Partially-Controlled MDP" (PC-MDP).
-This is similar to the bound employed in \cite{meuleau2013solving} except theirs cannot account for the non-policy action.
-Additionally, their method doubles the state space for reactive controller computation which ours does not.
-We compare this further in the related work section.
-The proof for the upperbound is in the supplemental under the branch and bound section.
+We set the initial lowerbound as the value of the policy output by HAPI.